ccnmaastricht/angorapy/README.md

 pip install -e .
 ```

-This way, if you make changes to the source code, thse will be recognized in the installation (without the need to reinstall).
+This way, if you make changes to the source code, these will be recognized in the installation (without the need to reinstall).

 ### Docker
 Alternatively, you can install AngoraPy and all its dependencies in a docker container using the Dockerfile provided in this repository (/docker/Dockerfile).
 To this end, download the repository and build the docker image from the /docker directory: